There are approximately 6 million people in the U.S. living with Atrial Fibrillation (Afib), an irregular beat in the heart’s upper chambers.

 “Once it starts, AFib typically worsens over time, with episodes becoming longer and less likely to stop on their own,” says Mina Chung, MD, Director of the Center of Excellence in Cardiovascular Translational Functional Genomics at Cleveland Clinic.
 “Despite intense effort, there are few effective and safe therapies for AFib.”

-Dr. Chung’s team, which includes specialists from the Lerner Research Institute and the Sydell and Arnold Miller Family Heart & Vascular Institute, has been working collaboratively for nearly 20 years.
+Dr. Chung’s team, which includes specialists from the Lerner Research Institute and the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute, has been working collaboratively for nearly 20 years.
 The researchers have published more than 40 major papers together, making significant contributions to the field of AFib mechanisms and cardiac genomics.